NLM Strategic Planning

 NLM has long served as an advocate for and developer of data standards that promote interoperability of information systems and comparability of research and clinical findings.
 Each planning domain will consider specific roles that NLM might usefully serve in the development and adoption of technical standards in their area of emphasis.

 NLM benefits from and contributes to a variety of organizational relationships in developing, maintaining, and promoting access to and use of information resources including publishers; federal, state and local government health agencies; professional societies; other libraries; educational institutions; community based organizations; and a variety of other public and private entities.
-Each planning domain will include consideration of the partnerships that can contribute to NLM's success in its specific area.
+Each planning domain included consideration of the partnerships that can contribute to NLM's success in its specific area.

 User Engagement and Educational Outreach

 Creation of high quality information resources is necessary but not sufficient to ensure that they are adopted by their intended users and thereby help realize the intended beneficial effects.
-The need for specific types of user engagement, outreach and training related to current and future NLM resources will be addressed by each of the planning groups.
+The need for specific types of user engagement, outreach and training related to current and future NLM resources was addressed by each of the planning groups.

 NLM is not just a national library.
 It has become an essential wellspring of scientific and health-related information for all nations.
-Each planning group will consider the international aspects of its topic area, and any special opportunities the NLM has to engage in international partnerships to advance the creation of resources and effective dissemination of scientific and health knowledge to the global community.
+Each planning group considered the international aspects of its topic area, and any special opportunities the NLM has to engage in international partnerships to advance the creation of resources and effective dissemination of scientific and health knowledge to the global community.

 Infrastructure: physical plant